 Coming to iPhone.
 One email — the night it opens.

-You've read about it.
-Picture the feeling.
-Stay there until it's real.
+You've read the lectures.
+Assume the feeling of the wish fulfilled.
+Dwell there until it's real.
 It sounds simple.

 You tell Feelingfield what you want.
 One paragraph.
 Your own words.

-A guided audio puts you inside the scene — the room you've been picturing, the conversation you've already had, the feeling in your chest when it's real.
-Five acts.
-One voice.
-A soft bed underneath.
+It comes back as your imaginal act — the room you've been picturing, the conversation you've already had, the feeling in your chest when it's real.
+Five acts, one voice, a soft bed underneath.

-Listen with your eyes closed, wherever you are.
-You don't have to picture anything.
-The audio does it for you.
+Listen as you drift off.
+You don't have to hold the scene.
+The audio holds it for you.

 A new session every day.
 Re-listen as often as you like.
-The wish starts to feel like a memory.
+Night after night, you live in the end.

 Every session has the same shape.
 A varied opening eases you in — then four acts woven from your own words.